Please see below a selection of our school policies. If you would like to see more, or have any questions, please

 This gives guidance on why we set homework and how long it should take for each year group.
 Click here to read the full policy.

-At Durrington Infant School and Durrington Junior School, we like to consider that it is a place for everyone to succeed and thrive.
+At Durrington Infant and Junior Schools, we like to consider that it is a place for everyone to succeed and thrive.
 Our priority is focussed on ‘narrowing the gap’ between disadvantaged children and non-disadvantaged children and ensuring that progress is sustained.

 The targeted and strategic use of Pupil Premium will support us in achieving our vision.
 You can find out more about Pupil Premium here and you can read our policy here.

 The purpose of this policy is to inform staff, parents, volunteers and governors about the school's responsibilities for safeguarding children and to enable everyone to have a clear understanding of how these responsibilities should be carried out.
 Find out more.